-Pop-up GUI A mechanism that allows the entry of configuration parameters for a Sun port (1) A location for passing data in and out of a computer system.
+Pop-up GUI A mechanism that allows the entry of configuration parameters for a Sun Ray DTU from the attached keyboard.

+port (1) A location for passing data in and out of a computer system.
 (2) The abstraction used by Internet transport protocols to distinguish among multiple simultaneous connections to a single destination host.